-During the year ended December 31, 2020 the Company granted a former shareholder of Cobalt Chile, who is now a shareholder and CEO of the Company, a two-percent (2%) NSR over all minerals produced from the original thirty-seven mineral exploration concessions held by Cobalt Chile, at the time of the settlement.
+During the year ended December 31, 2020 the Company granted a former shareholder of Cobalt Chile, who is now a shareholder and Senior VP Business Development of the Company, a two-percent (2%) NSR over all minerals produced from the original thirty-seven mineral exploration concessions held by Cobalt Chile, at the time of the settlement.
+This NSR is still undergoing official registration.
 The three pending concessions are not subject to an NSR.